About Nick Jantz

 About this Blog

-This blog is simple a place for me to showcase my work, largely consisting of data analysis I do on my own to practice my skills, data visualizations, and writing tutorials to help others learn basic visualizations and analysis.
+This blog is a simple place for me to showcase my work, largely consisting of data analysis I do on my own to practice my skills, data visualizations, and writing tutorials to help others learn basic visualizations and analysis.
 All my work is done using Excel, R, Python or MySQL.
 I will also host any datasets I use in the tutorials or for analysis and visualizations on this site as well.

 All the visualizations on this site are viewable on their own on my visualizations page.
 There is usually a tutorial or analysis of the visualization found on the blog as well.
 If you have a suggestion for a visualization or a question about something on the blog feel free to contact me by email at email@example.com.